schmrlng/CPUTime.jl/README.md

 ## Installation

 You should only use this package if you know what you're doing - CPU time on multi-core processors is a tricky beast.
 Please at least read the discussion in [Issue #1](https://github.com/schmrlng/CPUTime.jl/issues/1) before proceeding.
-Once you've done that, to install call
+Once you've done that, to install call:
 ```
 Pkg.add("CPUTime")
 ```